PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 Words or phrases inside of quotation marks are called *strings* (don't ask me why).

 # Comments
-You saw that we put a hash `#` in front of a comment.
+We can put a comment by putting a hash `#` in front of the comment.

 ```py
 # this is a comment